Astrak/rag-boilerplate/README.md

 It has two parts:

 - one to scrape a set of defined websites (crawls+indexes pages)
-- one to serve and endpoint for the RAG chatbot.
+- one with the RAG chatbots for X, telegram, and one for web-based single-answers interfaces.

 It is designed to run on a lightweight server (EC2 t3micro), so the indices are split and read incrementally.